ferebee/beachcomb/README.md

 beachcomb --source /path/to/carved --dest /path/to/sorted --dry-run
 ```

-You can also run via Python:
+You can also run via Python, if installation was successful:
 ```bash
 python -m beachcomb --help
 ```